8 Reasons to Never Buy Toilet Paper Again

 2. It’s Embarrassing to Buy

 Toilet tissue trouble isn't limited to the bathroom.
 Have you ever tried to subtly buy toilet paper?
 It’s a near-impossible feat that inevitably ends in embarrassment at checkout aisles.
 Most toilet paper is sold in colossal mega rolls that necessitate being hoisted over your shoulder, implying to onlookers that you alone poop more than a family of four.
-Even if you do, it’s not exactly something to brag about.

 3. It Doesn’t Clean You Up